Naming the Moment

 |

-Owen Hill, Jonathan Lethem, Summer Brenner, Jerry Thompson
+Owen Hill, Jonathan Lethem, Summer Brenner, Gary Phillips,

 Crime writers and editors discuss its connection to politics and current events.
 How is it useful?
 How does it work as an extended metaphor?
 Is "noir" fiction, cynical as it is, an effective strategy for political statement?